cosmonautinspace/messier42/README.md

 The project involves scraping data from the internet, which in this case is done by scraping a .csv file uploaded to this repository under the `data/scrapeFromHere` folder.
 Then, the data is cleaned and an OLS and ANN model are trained and tested using an 80:20 train:test split.
 Lastly, two docker images, one for the training and one for applying the solution to a given set of data points are created and docker compose files are used to orchestrate the training, testing and application of the ANN solution.

+## How to run the project:
+Detailed instructions on how to run the project are available in the documentation/instructions folder.
+The instructions to run a demo of the project are available here:

+### Requirements:
+    1. Docker Desktop/Docker engine
+    2. `Python3` and `matplotlib` if you want to visualise the test/training losses for the ANN model

+### Steps:
+    1. Download one of the scenario folders from the repository
+    2. Make sure Docker Engine is running, if not start it by running the Docker desktop app
+    3. Open the terminal in the downloaded scenario folder
+    4. Enter the following command
+        ```
+        docker compose up
+        ```
+    5. The results will be saved in a newly created ai_system folder

 ## Ownership
 This project is released under the AGPL 3.0 license and was built as a part of the course 'M. Grum: Advanced AI-based Application systems' (University of Potsdam) by Haani Ansari and Dipta Roy Karmakar.